sherdilkhan/esp-idf-workspace/Sanbox/Nimble_GPIO/README.md

 This repository contains code for a Bluetooth Low Energy (BLE) server implemented on the ESP32 platform using the ESP-IDF framework.
 The server exposes a custom GATT service allowing communication with a BLE client.
 Additionally, the server controls a GPIO pin based on commands received from the client.

 # Table of Contents

-1. Table of Contents
-2. Introduction
+1. Introduction
-3. Dependencies
+2. Dependencies
-4. Features
+3. Features
-5. GPIO Configuration
+4. GPIO Configuration
-6. BLE Service Definition
+5. BLE Service Definition
-7. Callbacks
+6. Callbacks
-8. Usage
+7. Usage
-9. Task and Threading
+8. Task and Threading
-10. License
+9. License

 # Introduction
 This project sets up an ESP32 as a BLE server that communicates with a BLE client.
 The server exposes a custom GATT service with characteristics for reading and writing values.
 The server also controls a GPIO pin based on the commands received from the client.